Army Black Knights football: History

 Army's football program began on November 29, 1890, when Navy challenged the cadets to a game of the relatively new sport.
 Navy defeated Army at West Point that year, but Army avenged the loss in Annapolis the following year.
 The academies still clash every December in what is traditionally the last regular-season Division I college-football game.

-The 2016 Army–Navy Game marked Army's first recent win after fourteen consecutive losses to Navy.
+Army's football team reached its pinnacle of success during the Second World War under coach Earl Blaik when Army won three consecutive national championships in 1944, 1945 and 1946, and produced two Heisman Trophy winners: Doc Blanchard (1945), Glenn Davis (1946).
 From 1944 to 1950, the Cadets had 57 wins, 3 losses and 4 ties.
 During this time span, Army won three national championships.

-Army's football team reached its pinnacle of success during the Second World War under coach Earl Blaik when Army won three consecutive national championships in 1944, 1945 and 1946, and produced three Heisman trophy winners: Doc Blanchard (1945), Glenn Davis (1946) and Pete Dawkins (1958).
+Army produced a third Heisman trophy winner in 1958 when Pete Dawkins took the honors.

 Past NFL coaches Vince Lombardi and Bill Parcells were Army assistant coaches early in their careers.

 The football team plays its home games at Michie Stadium, where the playing field is named after Earl Blaik.
-Cadets attendance is mandatory at football games and the Corps stands for the duration of the game.
+Cadets' attendance is mandatory at football games and the Corps stands for the duration of the game.
 At all home games, one of the four regiments marches onto the field in formation before the team takes the field and leads the crowd in traditional Army cheers.
+Two of the regiments are tasked with performing the morning parade while the last regiment is tasked with ancillary stadium duties.

 For many years, Army teams were known as the "Cadets."
 In the 1940s, several papers called the football team "the Black Knights of the Hudson."
 From then on, "Cadets" and "Black Knights" were used interchangeably until 1999, when the team was officially nicknamed the Black Knights.
+Individual cadets as well as groups of cadets to include the entire team are still often referred to as "Cadet" or "The Cadets" with regard to athletic events.